WCAG 2.2: How Digital Accessibility Affects Your Business

 - You’ll future-proof your legal compliance.
 For years, it’s been up for debate whether the Americans with Disabilities Act, Title III, applies to digital spaces.
 Now that federal agency sites have adopted WCAG as their standard, it’s possible that the federal government may officially extend ADA compliance regulations to digital content.
 That decision is currently on hold, but that doesn’t prevent lawsuits and complaints.
 Being compliant now prepares you for anything.

-The final published version of WCAG 2.1 is not likely to differ greatly from the most recent draft, so it’s not too early to begin examining your digital content and improving it.
-Make a plan to achieve the highest potential accessibility and set your business apart in 2018.
+The final published version of WCAG 2.2 is not likely to differ greatly from the most recent draft, so it’s not too early to begin examining your digital content and improving it.
+Plan to achieve the highest potential accessibility and set your business apart in 2022.
+Get web development and design services from Oneupweb to offer users an incredible experience no matter how they access your domain.
+Get in touch today or give us a call at 231-922-9977.